 I. Introduction

-Even beyond the political, technical or administrative challenges of pursuing or adopting these proposals, there is the additional challenge of ensuring that these ideas can be successfully implemented and sustained.
 In particular, prevailing interpretations of US constitutional law as well as other state and federal laws present significant challenges and impediments to the successful implementation of racial equity policies and programs.
 These provisions have been used by opponents to challenge or overturn many of these policies or initiatives.

-The second possibility is the opposite: given the legal constraints and risk of liability, this orientation completely abandons any forthright attempt to address racial inequality or inequity, and relies entirely on universalistic, class-based, or wholly race-neutral approaches that may ultimately help reduce racial disparities or inequities, but while disguising the racial purpose or goal.
+The second possibility is the opposite: given the legal constraints and risk of liability, this orientation completely abandons any forthright attempt to address racial inequality or inequity, and relies entirely on universalistic, class-based, or wholly race-neutral approaches that may ultimately help reduce racial disparities or inequities, while disguising the racial purpose or goal.
 This timid approach is not only risk avoidant, it cedes the symbolic and narrative importance of centering racial equity in policy and programming debates.

 The third possibility charts a middle course: it seeks to forthrightly advance racial equity objectives while hewing as closely as possible to prevailing legal constraints and limitations.
 It is risk avoidant, but not risk averse.
 It seeks to place carefully designed racial equity efforts onto a firmer legal foundation and avoids obvious legal pitfalls, but it is not so fearful that it believes it must avoid any possible legal challenge.
 This approach takes an honest assessment of legal risks and seeks to avoid them, while nonetheless acknowledging that no serious effort can be entirely risk-free.